sgalinma/job-search-discrimination-data/README.md

 # Description

-Anonymized peoples' profiles gathered using the webdrivers implemented in: https://github.com/sgalinma/tfm-miis-code-release.
+Anonymized peoples' profiles gathered using the webdrivers implemented in this [repository](https://github.com/sgalinma/tfm-miis-code-release).